-Cardinal symptoms: Headache, neck stiffness, fever, decrease in vigilance (the symptoms do not always occur in this combination!).
+Cardinal symptoms: headache, neck stiffness, fever, and decrease in vigilance (the symptoms do not always occur in this combination!)

-Also, patients often show the following symptoms: nausea, vomiting, vertigo, and photophobia.
-One third of the patients display focal neurological deficits like cranial nerve palsies (mostly cranial nerve 3 and 6), sensitivity impairments and speech disorders; one-tenth also shows cranial nerve damages.
-Kerning’s sign and Brudzinski’s sign can be positive (see the article on neurological examination).
-In infections with Neisseria, skin bleedings in the context of Waterhouse-Friderichsen syndrome are possible.
+Also, patients often present with the following symptoms: nausea, vomiting, vertigo, and photophobia.
+One-third of the patients display focal neurologic deficits such as cranial nerve palsies (mostly cranial nerves 3 and 6), sensitivity impairments and speech disorders; one-tenth also present with cranial nerve damage.
+Kerning’s sign and Brudzinski’s sign can be positive (see the article on neurologic examination).
+In infections with Neisseria, bleeding of the skin is possible in the context of Waterhouse-Friderichsen syndrome.

-CSF examination: The examination of the CSF is the diagnostic basis.
-The pathogens in the CSF can be detected using the Gram stain, CSF cultures, antigen quick tests, PCR and blood cultures.
+CSF examination: The diagnosis is based on the examination of the CSF.
+The pathogens in the CSF can be detected using the Gram stain, CSF cultures, antigen quick tests, PCR, and blood cultures.
 Cases of acute bacterial meningitis produce the following picture (before treatment):